 The Internet of Things (IoT) sounds a bit mysterious.

-As more devices are equipped with the ability to connect online and even to each other, opportunities—and potential security pitfalls—abound.
+But as more devices connect online and to each other, opportunities—and potential security pitfalls—abound.

-Dupaco Community Credit Union’s Camilo Ruiz, a network security analyst, helps explain IoT—and how it impacts you.
+Dupaco Community Credit Union’s Camilo Ruiz, information security manager, helps explain IoT—and how it impacts you.

 Internet of Things defined

 Today, devices everywhere connect online or to one another, including:

 “All those devices, created with the main purpose of improving the quality of life, have in common that they are connected to internet,” Ruiz said.
 “So, all of these devices that send and receive data constantly are called Internet of Things.”

 Forbes contributor Jacob Morgan explains the potential that IoT offers: